NyboTV/TP_ETS2_Plugin/README.md

     FuelGauge =             Shows your speed as an Image

-## Autoupdater

-You can now activate the "Autoupdater" function.
-Just go to your Plugin Settings and set the "Auto updater" to "true"

 ### Autoupdater Features

     - Auto Updater => Automaticly downloads the latest version of the Plugin and installs it.